adarocket/rocket/README.md

 ## Rocket
-Programm for monitoring nodes data.
+Program for monitoring nodes data.
 ## How to run Rocket

 ### Installing Go